coralproject/talk/docs/_docs/03-03-product-guide-moderator-features.md

 | `d`      | Approve                    |
 | `f`      | Reject                     |

 Note: "Zen mode" allows a moderator to view and action only one comment at a time.
-Namaste!
+Enjoy the silence!

 ### Stories